sebascuri/sebascuri.github.io/_posts/2021-05-10-Combining-Pessimism-with-Optimism-for-Robust-and-Efficient-Model-Based-Deep-Reinforcement-Learning.md

 The main algorithmic procedure is to train our agent together with a ficticious adversary that simulates the real-world conditions we want to be robust to.
 The key question we ask is **how to train these agents in a data-efficient way**.
-A common procedure is domain randomization, in which the adversary is simulated by sampling at random from a domain distribution.
+A common procedure is domain randomization {% cite tobin2017DR %}, in which the adversary is simulated by sampling at random from a domain distribution.
 This has proved useful for sim2real applications, but it has the drawback that it requires many samples from the domain, as easy samples are treated equally than hard samples, and it scales poorly with the dimensionality of the domain.
-Another approach is RARL, in which the adversary and the learner are trained through greedy gradient descent, i.e., without any exploration.
+Another approach is RARL {% cite pinto2017RARL %}, in which the adversary and the learner are trained through greedy gradient descent, i.e., without any exploration.
 Although it performs well in some tasks, we demonstrate that the lack of exploration, particularly by the adversary, yields poor performance.